-The following schematic shows connections for a 12-bit A/D converter (16-bit A/Ds could also be used).
-The PDMA-16 timer triggers the A/D, and the A/D's EOC (end of conversion) signal generates the DMA XFER REQ after each conversion.
-Rates in excess of 100KHz are obtainable using Mode 1 of the PDMA.BIN driver.
+Figure 7-3 shows connection of a 12 bit A/D converter (16 bit A/Ds may also be used).
+The A/D is triggered by the PDMA-32 Timer and the A/D's EOC (end of conversion) signal generates the DMA XFER REQ. after each conversion.
+Rates in excess of 100KHz are readily obtained using Mode 1 of the PDMA32.BIN driver.
 The AUX outputs are used to select 1 of 8 channels using an input multiplexer.